mdx-js/eslint-mdx/packages/eslint-mdx/README.md

     // optional, if you want to disable language mapper, set it to `false`
     // if you want to override the default language mapper inside, you can provide your own "mdx/language-mapper": {},
-  },
+    // optional, same as the `parserOptions.ignoreRemarkConfig`, you have to specify it twice unfortunately "mdx/ignore-remark-config": true,
+    // optional, same as the `parserOptions.remarkConfigPath`, you have to specify it twice unfortunately "mdx/remark-config-path": "path/to/your/remarkrc", },
 }
 ```